moraesgp/imgur_folder2album/README.md

                                |-- photo_0000000011.jpg
                                `-- photo_0000000012.jpg

-directories another_dir_name, some_dir and whatever will be ignored.
+directories *another_dir_name*, *some_dir* and *whatever* will be ignored.

-Two albums will be created: 2012_07 and 2012_06.
+Two albums will be created: *2012_07* and *2012_06*.
 Note there are two directories named 2012_07.
 Their pictures will be combined into only one album 2012_07.

-Picture P1050250.JPG and P1050257.JPG will be uploaded but won't be added to any album because they are in the root directory
+Picture *P1050250.JPG* and *P1050257.JPG* will be uploaded but won't be added to any album because they are in the root directory